Technology purchasers

 Most Electronic and Information Technology ("EIT") products and services will need to comply with IU's digital accessibility standard at minimum.

 Indiana University's Americans with Disabilities Act (ADA) Policy (UA-02) and legal obligations under the updated Americans with Disabilities Act: Title II criteria, Section 504 of the 1973 Rehabilitation Act, Section 508 of the 1973 Rehabilitation Act, and Indiana Code § 4-13.1-3-1 require EIT products and services to be digitally accessible to individuals with disabilities.
-In some cases, state and local laws may pose additional requirements exceeding those currently published in IU's policies and standards.

 You should: